adamwiggins/12factor/CONTRIBUTING.md

 ## Reporting a bug

 If internal to Salesforce/Heroku, please contact the #marketing-web-ops team on Slack.
-Public users may open a GitHub issue.

 ## General Contribution Guidelines